Drug Treatment of Gastric Acidity

 Nonabsorbable antacids (eg, aluminum or magnesium hydroxide) have fewer systemic adverse effects and are preferred.

 Aluminum hydroxide is a relatively safe, commonly used antacid.
-With chronic use, phosphate depletion occasionally develops as a result of binding of phosphate by aluminum in the GI tract.
+With chronic use, phosphate depletion occasionally develops as a result of binding of phosphate by aluminum in the gastrointestinal tract.
 The risk of phosphate depletion increases in alcoholics, undernourished patients, and patients with renal disease (including those receiving hemodialysis).
 Aluminum hydroxide causes constipation.

 Magnesium hydroxide is a more effective antacid than aluminum but may cause diarrhea.
 To limit diarrhea, many proprietary antacids combine magnesium and aluminum antacids.
 Because small amounts of magnesium are absorbed, magnesium preparations should be used with caution in patients with renal disease.